NodeSchoolSF/interview-prep/the_interview_process.md

 Interview processes vary widely; [here are some interview formats](https://yangshun.github.io/tech-interview-handbook/interview-formats#formats-of-famous-companies) for specific companies.
 In my experience, these are common phases of the interview process for startups:

-1. Initial phone call with recruiter or hiring manager
+1. Initial phone call with recruiter (or hiring manager or engineer)
 2. Technical phone screen
 3. Take-home challenge (possibly)
 4. On-site interview